To get started, you will need to set up a publisher account to get a

 fetchAd(fetchAdParams, {

-onStart: () => {/* Called just before the ad server request */ },
+onStart: () => {/* called just before the ad server request */ },

-onComplete: (content, metadata) => {/* Called when ad is completely streamed */},
+onComplete: (content, metadata) => {/* called when ad is placed on the page */},

-onError: (error: any) => {/* Called when streaming encounters an error */},
+onError: (error: any) => {/* called when ad streaming encounters an error */},

-onBid: (value: number | null) => Promise<boolean> {/* Called when an ad is available to fill your ad slot along with the bid value for the ad.
+onBid: (value: number | null) => Promise<boolean> {/* called when an ad is available to fill your ad slot along with the bid value for the ad.
 Return true if you want to render the ad. */}

-onAdClick: (impression: { id: string, content: string }) => {/* Called when ad is clicked (for your analytics) */},
+onAdClick: (impression: { id: string, content: string }) => {/* called when ad is clicked on (for your analytics) */},

-onAdView: (impression: { id: string, content: string }) => {/* Called when ad is viewed (for your analytics) */},
+onAdView: (impression: { id: string, content: string }) => {/* called when ad is viewed (for your analytics) */},

 })